Readless

 Best decision method?Match limits to your weekly volumePrevents paying too early or switching too late

-SERP intent answer block: People searching this query cluster usually want one thing: a direct side-by-side of Feedly and Inoreader free limits, then a clear point where paying becomes worth it.
-In 2026, Feedly is often the easier start, while Inoreader gives more free-plan runway for heavier reading workflows.
-If you want the broader market context first, start with Best Free RSS Readers in 2026.
+Most readers want one thing: a direct side-by-side of Feedly and Inoreader free limits, plus a clear point where paying becomes worth it.
+In 2026, Feedly is the easier start, while Inoreader delivers more free-plan runway for heavier workflows.
+For the broader market, start with Best Free RSS Readers in 2026.

 Key Takeaways